How Section 8 Determines Voucher Amount

 - Landlords will be more willing to participate in the Section 8 program because they can receive a decent rent for the unit.

 - Low-income tenants will be able to afford their portion of the rent.

-Therefore, the three factors that determine how much you will receive from Section 8 are:
+Therefore, the three factors that determine how much Section 8 pays landlords are: